Live

 If there’s one practical thing I’d tell someone with a mood disorder, it’s this: track your data through every medication change.
 Every dose adjustment.
 Every new drug.
 Every stop.

-Not because you’re going to interpret the data yourself — let your doctor do that.
-But because you’ll have an actual record of what happened.
+Not because you’re going to interpret the data yourself.
+Let your doctor do that.
+But because you’ll have an actual record of what happened, something a complete mood tracking guide would tell you is essential.
 “I started the new dose on March 3rd, and here’s what my mood, sleep, and energy did over the following three weeks.”
 That’s gold for a psychiatrist.
+That’s exactly what a clinician report should show.
 That’s the kind of information they’re usually guessing at based on your vague recollection.

 And it protects you from your own subjective bias.
+Your data knows before you do.
 If a new medication is making you subtly hypomanic, you’re going to feel great.
 You’ll tell your doctor it’s working.
 But the data might show your sleep dropping and your mood variability increasing, which tells a different story.

 I designed Steadyline with medication tracking built in for exactly this reason.
 Not just “did you take your meds?” but a log that sits alongside your mood data so you can see the relationship between changes in one and changes in the other.